Exhibition Loan Services

 Temperature and relative humidity of the exhibit case or gallery in which the loaned items are displayed is consistent within the ranges of 65-70 F and 35% - 45% relative humidity, and is monitored and recorded on a weekly basis.

-Protective measures against the damaging effects of light through the use of UV-filtering glazing, film, or covering on windows, and the exclusion of fluorescent lighting is required.
+Protective measures against the damaging effects of light through the use of UV-filtering glazing, film, or covering on windows, and the exclusion of fluorescent lighting are required.
 Illumination for most materials should be limited to 5-7 footcandles, about 50 lux of visible light.
 Watercolor or other fugitive media or fragile paper may be limited to 3 footcandles.

 Very sensitive objects may need special environmental conditions and additional environmental control.
 Further specific requirements will be included on the particular loan agreement.